 List adapted from The Mayo Clinic.

-To pinpoint what is causing the redness and to find a solution, Columbia students can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).
+To pinpoint what is causing the redness and to find a solution, it's best to make an appointment with a health care provider.
 If you do decide to see your health care provider, s/he might perform a skin prick test to check for allergies.
 This involves injecting a tiny amount of a variety of allergens on your forearm or upper back.
 After fifteen minutes, s/he checks to see if there is any skin reaction.
 If there is, it will usually dissipate after a half hour.
 For some allergens, blood tests may also be used to test a person's sensitivity.
 If you are diagnosed with an allergy, your health care provider might recommend over-the-counter oral antihistamines, prescription eye drops, or nasal sprays.

 With this information in hand, hopefully your reds will turn white.Alice!